taneishi/convnetjs/Readme.md

 # ConvNetJS

+## Note

+ConvNetJS is a javascript implementation of deep learning created by Andrej Karpathy;
+it was releaseed by 2014 and does not include any further developments in deep learning since then (with the comment that he ran out of time).

+Since it is a javascript implementation, even if hardware acceleration were available, it is not very practical at this time.
+However, it is an excellent demo to easily understand early deep learning concepts.

+It is still hosted at convnetjs.com, but I made some changes so that the demo is only available on github.

+## Original Readme

 ConvNetJS is a Javascript implementation of Neural networks, together with nice browser-based demos.
 It currently supports:

 - Common **Neural Network modules** (fully connected layers, non-linearities)